deepakvsh10/Medical-Appointment-No-Shows_data_cleaning-processing/README.md

-# Medical-Appointment-No-Shows_data_cleaning-processing
-📊 Data Cleaning and Preprocessing Project
-This repository contains a simple Python script to demonstrate a typical data cleaning and preprocessing workflow using the Pandas library.
-The process is crucial for preparing raw data for subsequent analysis, visualization, or machine learning tasks.
+📅 Medical Appointment No Shows - Data Cleaning Project This repository showcases a practical data cleaning and preprocessing project using a real-world dataset.
+The project's goal is to transform a raw dataset into a clean, well-structured format, ready for exploratory data analysis, visualization, and machine learning model building.

 📂 Dataset
-The script uses a simulated dataset inspired by the "Medical Appointment No Shows" data from Kaggle.
-The raw data includes common issues such as:
+The dataset used is the "Medical Appointment No Shows" dataset, originally from Kaggle.
+The raw data contains information on over 110,000 medical appointments in Brazil.
+The data includes patient characteristics such as age, gender, and neighborhood, as well as details about the appointment, such as the scheduled and appointment dates.

-Missing values (NaN)

-Duplicate rows

-Inconsistent text formatting

-Inconsistent date formats

-Incorrect data types (e.g., age as a float, negative age)

-Poorly named columns (e.g., No-show with a hyphen)
+🧹 Data Issues Addressed
+The raw dataset, like many real-world datasets, contains several issues that need to be addressed before analysis:

+Inconsistent Column Names: Column names like No-show, Hipertension, and Handcap contain hyphens, mixed casing, and misspellings, which can be challenging to work with in code.

+Invalid Data: The Age column contains at least one invalid value (e.g., age of -1).

+Incorrect Data Types: The PatientId column is loaded as a float, and date columns are stored as strings with unnecessary time and timezone information.

+Categorical Encoding: The No-show column contains 'Yes' and 'No' values, which are not in a numerical format suitable for most machine learning models.

+🚀 Data Cleaning and Preprocessing Workflow
+The data_cleaning.py script systematically addresses the issues mentioned above:

+Load Data: The script first attempts to load the dataset directly from its public Kaggle URL.

+Rename Columns: Column names are standardized to be in snake_case (e.g., No-show becomes no_show), and misspellings like Hipertension and Handcap are corrected.

+Handle Invalid Data: Rows with an invalid Age value (less than or equal to zero) are removed from the dataset to ensure data integrity.

+Correct Data Types:

+The scheduled_day and appointment_day columns are converted from strings to proper datetime objects, and the time components are removed.

+The patient_id column is converted to an integer (int64) to handle the large numerical IDs correctly.

+Standardize Categorical Data: The no_show column is transformed from Yes/No to a binary numerical representation (1/0), making it ready for machine learning tasks.

-🚀 How to Run the Script
+💻 How to Run the Script
 Prerequisites: Ensure you have Python and the Pandas library installed.
 You can install Pandas using pip:

 pip install pandas